tirdod/NBA-Draft-Pick-Value/README.md

 The values in the above curve make intuitive sense, as we see a steep dropoff in value throughout the lottery, continuing through to about the 20th pick.
-The curve then flattens out and bit and then steadily decline through the rest of the draft, with the slope beginning to exhibit linear decay as we move into the second round.
+The curve then flattens out and bit and then steadily declines through the rest of the draft, with the slope beginning to exhibit linear decay as we move into the second round.